ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 - You need to compensate/undo changes across multiple external services
 - Building complex workflows that require sophisticated error handling and rollback logic
 - Coordinating long-running processes that span multiple systems

-For most use cases, hooks are the preferred approach due to their simplicity and tight integration with Ash's action lifecycle.
-Reactor is the comprehensive solution for truly complex orchestration scenarios.

 > ### Durable Workflows {: .info}
 >